-PTOLEMUS' has found that the global market for connected auto insurance accounted for 26 million active policies across all types of distribution models and technologies, was valued at €15 billion in 2020.
+Today, the market for connected auto insurance represents 26 million active policies across all types of distribution models and technologies, generating €15 billion in premiums.

-Nearly 50% of global active programmes are concentrated in the USA, UK and Italy.
-However, in last 2 years 16 smaller markets have been positing double-digit growth too.
+Nearly 50% of global active programmes are concentrated in the USA, the UK and Italy.
+However, in last two years, 16 smaller markets have been positing double-digit growth too.

-Furthermore, in the next decade, active UBI-based policies will grow to 248 million across 18 regions, with 49% of policies being attributable to North America.
-As a result, global UBI premiums are expected to surpass €150 billion by 2030.
+We expect that the increasing ease and lowering costs of data collection will allow UBI-based policies to grow to 248 million across 18 regions.

+As a result, global UBI premiums are expected to surpass €150 billion by 2030, 10 times more than last year!